-\begin{ex} A standard BM-configuration is visible: as already observed in \ref{standardBMcharacterisation}, the boundary of the bubble and the embedded twin pair of a standard BM-configuration induce a pair of adjacent embedded arcs on the debubbled structure, whose concatenation is actually a bubbleable arc itself. \end{ex} \begin{ex} If $\sigma$ is a standard bubbling over a hyperbolic surface and we pick an embedded twin pair $\mu$ which intersects the real curve, then the resulting configuration is not visible: the debubbled structure is the uniformizing hyperbolic structure, which has no real curve, so there can be no path on it developing as needed; the analytic continuation of the germ of $\mu$ is an arc which wraps around the surface without converging to a compact embedded arc. \end{ex}
+\begin{example} A standard BM-configuration is visible: as already observed in Lemma \ref{standardBMcharacterisation}, the boundary of the bubble and the embedded twin pair of a standard BM-configuration induce a pair of adjacent embedded arcs on the debubbled structure, whose concatenation is actually a bubbleable arc itself. \end{example} \begin{example} If $\sigma$ is a standard bubbling over a hyperbolic surface and we pick an embedded twin pair $\mu$ which intersects the real curve, then the resulting configuration is not visible: the debubbled structure is the uniformizing hyperbolic structure, which has no real curve, so there can be no path on it developing as needed; the analytic continuation of the germ of $\mu$ is an arc which wraps around the surface without converging to a compact embedded arc. \end{example}

 The next result shows that in \qf holonomy visible BM-configurations can be deformed to standard BM-configurations in a controlled way.